-The same goes with leaders of big corporations with a growth mindset are focused on increasing company performance to be able to withstand difficulties in many years to come.
-Whereas, those leaders with a fixed mindset who prefer to surround themselves with people who never challenge them and eliminate people who dare to criticize them.
+The same goes with leaders of big corporations with a growth mindset focused on increasing company performance to withstand difficulties in many years to come.
+Whereas, those leaders with a fixed mindset prefer to surround themselves with people who never challenge them and eliminate people who dare to criticize them.

 False Growth Mindset

-There is a misunderstanding on how a growth mindset supposed to be:
+There is a misunderstanding on how a growth mindset is supposed to be:

-1) People mistook a growth mindset as “open mindset”.
+1) People mistook a growth mindset as an “open mindset”.

 A growth mindset is basically believed that you can develop your abilities, meanwhile, open-mindedness is more like being flexible on receiving new things.
 A growth mindset is focusing on the hard work to grow your abilities.